georgejwo/MADS643/README.md

 # Usage
 in command line: python edy.py [your csv file] [coluumn to be visualized]
 # Example
-in command line: python edy.py clean.csv horsepower
+in command line: python edy.py clean.csv permit_subtype